Moosquibe/DiffusionLitrev/README.md

 # :construction: Interactive Diffusion Literature Review - a tour of diffusion models :construction:

 This repo is an ongoing educational journey into diffusion models.
 The goal is to provide a litreview with a progressively expanding collection of PyTorch reference implementations of the most important diffusion model milestones.
 Whenever possible, I prefer to keep training and inference runnable locally on an average modern MacBook, so I will rely more on small popular datasets and occasional synthetic data.
 Then name implies that by the time I finish, these models will be fairly "retro" (some of them already are).
-I plan to also write some survey notes.
+I am also writing a comprehensive [survey post](https://moosquibe.github.io/DiffusionLitrev/).

+## Roadmap

+I will first do a thorough literature review to have a better understanding of what is worth implementing.
+The result will be a deep dive survey [on a Github page](https://moosquibe.github.io/DiffusionLitrev/).

+Then I will start making some educational implementations of the most important architectures.
 Here is a long list of papers I plan to cover tentatively.
-This list will probably be categorized or somewhat pruned.
+This list will probably be heavily edited or somewhat pruned.
 No promises.

 | Name                                                               | Authors                   | ArXiv Link                                         | Year | Note                                                               |
 |--------------------------------------------------------------------|---------------------------|----------------------------------------------------|------|--------------------------------------------------------------------|